learn-co-curriculum/phase-3-orms-pokemon-scraper/README.md

 ### A Note On Inserting Into the Database

-When you use sql to insert into a database you write out the values by hand and insert them into the database.
+When you use SQL to insert into a database you write out the values by hand and insert them into the database.
 However, when you insert your Pokémon into the database you don't want to insert them into the query via string interpolation because of potential [dangerous consequences][].
-Instead we need to [sanitize][] the data that goes into the query string you need to [execute][].
+Instead, we need to [sanitize][] the data that goes into the query string you need to [execute][].

 [dangerous consequences]: http://xkcd.com/327/